deadlyvipers/dojo_rules/introduction.md

 We asked you to update your introduction with your favorite Code School path (Ruby, JavaScript, HTML & CSS, iOS or Electives).
 Make sure you update the file, add, commit and push it up to GitHub.

+*
+Git
+JavaScript
+Ruby

+ Git, JavaScript, Ruby).
+Since this file is Markdown, you can specify these one per line starting the line with a * to make them into a list.